 If you are interested in Revin's gravel wheel but want something less expensive, the G21 has a claimed weight of 1,570g at a cost of $1,200.
 The upgrade to the G21 Pro comes at a cost of about $3.70 for every gram you save.

-After receiving our set of G21 Pro wheels, we tried mounting a couple different tires.
+After receiving our set of G21 Pro wheels, we tried mounting a couple of different tires.
 Our first tire, a 40mm Vittoria Terreno Wet tire was a bit of a challenge to mount on the rim, but seated easily with just a floor pump and held their air very well once seated.

 An old pair of non-TCS WTB Nano tires went on easily but lost their air overnight after the first inflation.
 Adding some extra sealant did the trick, and then have held their air since then.
 Yes, we used a non-tubeless tire on a tubeless rim.

-Although the G21 Pro wheels came with 12mm thru-axles, we converted the rear hub to a 15mm thru-axle using a DT Swiss conversion kit.
+Although the G21 Pro wheels came with 12mm thru-axles, we converted the front hub to a 15mm thru-axle using a DT Swiss conversion kit.
 During our first few times out with the wheelset, the DT Swiss 240S hubs have been noticeably quiet.
 Engagement of the hub is neither fast nor slow, so the freehub star ratchet upgrade kit might be worth a look if you are looking for quicker engagement.

 Initial gravel rides, mixed terrain adventures and hot laps have failed to stress the G21 wheels, as they've remained round and true as expected.
 How will they hold up over time?
 We will be putting the Revin G21 wheels to the test this fall on both mixed terrain rides and between the course tape.
 Stay tuned for a full review of the new carbon wheelset.